European Union value added tax: How it works

-The EU VAT system is regulated by a series of European Union directives.
-The EU VAT is based on the "destination principle": the value-added tax is paid to the government of the country in which the consumer who buys the product lives.
+The EU value-added tax is based on the "destination principle": the value-added tax is paid to the government of the country in which the consumer who buys the product lives.

 Businesses selling a product charge the VAT and the customer pays it.
 When the customer is a business, the VAT is known as an "input VAT."
 When a consumer purchases the end product from a business, the tax is called the "output VAT."

 Coordinated administration

 A value-added tax collected at each stage in the supply chain is remitted to the tax authorities of the member state concerned and forms part of that state's revenue.
 A small proportion goes to the European Union in the form of a levy ("VAT-based own resources").

 The co-ordinated administration of value-added tax within the EU VAT area is an important part of the single market.
 A cross-border VAT is declared in the same way as domestic VAT, which facilitates the elimination of border controls between member states, saving costs and reducing delays.
 It also simplifies administrative work for freight forwarders.
 Previously, in spite of the customs union, the differing VAT rates and the separate VAT administration processes resulted in a high administrative and cost burden for cross-border trade.

-For private persons (not registered for VAT) who transport to one member state goods purchased while living or traveling in another member state, the VAT is normally payable in the state where the goods were purchased, regardless of any differences in VAT rates between the two states, and any tax payable on distance sales is collected by the seller.
+For private individuals (not registered for VAT) who transport to one member state goods purchased while living or traveling in another member state, the VAT is normally payable in the state where the goods were purchased, regardless of any differences in VAT rates between the two states, and any tax payable on distance sales is collected by the seller.
 However, there are a number of special provisions for particular goods and services.

-European Union directive
+European Union directives

+The EU VAT system is regulated by a series of European Union directives.

-The aim of the EU VAT directive (Council Directive 2006/112/EC of 28 November 2006 on the common system of value-added tax) is to harmonize VATs within the EU VAT area and specifies that VAT rates must be within a certain range.
+The aim of the EU VAT directive (Council Directive 2006/112/EC of 28 November 2006 on the common system of value-added tax) is to harmonize VATs within the EU VAT area and specifies that VAT rates must be above a certain limit.